DaveBackus/Data_Bootcamp_Book/intro.md

 **Don't panic.**  Learning a new language takes some time, it won't happen in a week.

 **Stick with it.** The secret is to stick with it.
 Trust us, it will start to make sense in a couple weeks.
 Here's a [great example](https://medium.com/@meandvan/how-i-learned-to-stop-worrying-and-love-the-code-af1a809457c7).
 (How can you not love someone who writes: "How I learned to stop worrying and love the code"?)

 <!--
 **Practice, practice, practice.**  Any time you have something to do with data, try it out in Python.
 Play around, try new things, have fun.
 As you gain experience, you'll find that Python becomes easier.
--->

 **Make friends.**  Coding is hard to learn on your own.
 A second pair of eyes is indespensible.
 So work with friends, and make new friends who know how to code.
 Intense coding sessions are a great way to develop relationships.
+-->

 **Ask for help.**  If you get stuck, ask for help -- from friends, from your Bootcamp classmates (post a problem), or from us (the teachers of the course).

 **Work on your [Google fu](http://english.stackexchange.com/questions/19967/what-does-google-fu-mean).**  With a little help from Google, you will find that many of your questions have been asked before.
-Even better, many they've been answered.
+Even better, they have been answered.
 One way to find them:  Google something like "python [problem]."

 <!--
 There are answers in lots of places, but the best one is [Stack Overflow](http://stackoverflow.com/questions/tagged/python).